AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/TABLE/CREATE TABLE.md

         COMMIT;
         ```

     2. Table names and column names are not case-sensitive.
-To define an uppercase table or column name or a table or column name with special characters, you can enclose the name in double quotation marks \(" "\) to escape it.
-Sample code:
+To define a table or column name that is in upper case or has special characters, you can enclose the name in double quotation marks \("\) to escape it.
+The following sample code shows you how to specify table names and column names in the CREATE TABLE statement:

         ```
         create table "TBL"(a int);